-Non-Patent Exclusivities

-New drug monitoring period
+Non-Patent Exclusivities New drug monitoring period

-According to the DRR and the Implementing Regulations of the DAL, the NMPA may, for the purpose of protecting public health, provide for an administrative monitoring period of five years for new drugs approved to be manufactured, commencing from the date of approval, to continually monitor the safety of those new drugs.
-During the monitoring period, the NMPA will not approve another CTA from another applicant for the same type of drug, except if another sponsor has an approved CTA at the time that the monitoring period is initiated it may proceed with its trial and once approved become another drug that is part of the monitoring period.
+According to the Implementing Regulations of the DAL, the NMPA may, for the purpose of protecting public health, provide for an administrative monitoring period of five years for new drugs approved to be manufactured, commencing from the date of approval, to continually monitor the safety of those new drugs.
+During the monitoring period, the NMPA will not approve another CTA from another applicant for the same type of drug.
+In July 2020, the new DRR took effect, and the five-year monitoring period was removed accordingly.